secretstartups/handbook/communication/index.html.md

 1. **Assume [Positive Intent](/handbook/values/#collaboration).** Always begin with a position of positivity and grace.
 1. **Kindness Matters.** You are looking at a screen, but you are really talking to a person.
 If you wouldn't say it to a person's face, do not send it to them in a text message.
-1. **Express Your Thoughts.** We live in different locations and often have very different perspectives.
+1. **Express Your Thoughts Responsibly and Inclusively.** We live in different locations and often have very different perspectives.
 We want to know your thoughts, opinions, and feelings on things.
+We also ask you to consider the guidelines around communicating potentially sensitive topics.
 1. **Own It.** If you say it or type it, own it.
 If it hurts the company or an individual, even unintentionally, we encourage you to look at things from other points of view and apologize easily.
 1. **Be a Role Model of our [Values](/handbook/values/).**
 1. **Feedback is Essential.** It is difficult to know what is appropriate in every one of our team members 60+ countries.
 We encourage team members to give feedback and receive feedback in a considerate way.